Visionatrix/ComfyUI-Visionatrix/README.md

 - **VixMultilineText** - node to just hold text(code compatible).
 - **VixTextConcatenate** - node to concatenate up to 4 different strings with optional delimiter.
 - **VixTextReplace** - find and replace substring in text.
+- **VixDictionaryNew** - create a dictionary with up to 9 keys.
 - **VixDictionaryConvert** - node to create dictionary from text.
 - **VixDictionaryGet** - node to get value by key from dictionary.
+- **VixDictionaryUpdate** - update one dictionary with values from another dictionary.

 Current `Visionatrix/Image` nodes list: